Accessibility at FRINGE WORLD

 - Companions seated with the patron

-- Venue with a designated ACROD space.
+- Accessible parking (venue has a designated ACROD space)

 - Drop-off zone